UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 After the training has finished your fine-tuned text recognition model becomes available for testing.
 This step helps identifiying if the fine-tuned model produces better results than the previously used base model in `step 8`.

 1. Switch back to your document and click on the **"Images"** tab.
-2. Click on the **"Select all"** button to select all available images.
+2. Select one or more pages.
+   - *Select a page / pages that were not part of the training itself, in order to assure optimal evaluation results*.
 3. Click on the blue **"Transcribe"** button.

 <img src="./images/training-eS-23.png" width="80%" height="80%">